bhatti/PlexServices/README.md

 - PlexServices allows you to filter response JSON fields by passing comma-delimited list of field names from the response object.

+- PlexServices allows you to call multiple services at once when using JaxRS based JSON requests

 ##Building
 - Download and install <a href="http://www.gradle.org/downloads">Gradle</a>.